MatthewTourond/MatthewTourond.github.io/README.md

 ### Predicting Reddit User Locations
 ###### [nbviewer](https://nbviewer.jupyter.org/github/MatthewTourond/Predicting-Reddit-User-Location/blob/master/PredictingRedditUserLocation.ipynb) | [Github](https://github.com/MatthewTourond/Predicting-Reddit-User-Location/blob/master/PredictingRedditUserLocation.ipynb)

-Internet users in different parts of the world use reddit at different times of the day.
+Users in different parts of the world use reddit at different times of the day.
 Based on a user's pattern activity, their location can be determined with high accuracy.
 The data came from a BigQuery table of 70 million comments made in October 2018.
 A training set of users with known locations was created by labelling authors who made posts in regional subreddits as living in the Americas or not Americas.
 With a random forest, the location of 23000 users was correctly labeled with 85% accuracy.

 ### Titanic Kaggle Kernel
 ###### [Kaggle](https://www.kaggle.com/mtourond/splitting-pclass-and-tuning-models)